ChristophRaab/Office_Caltech_DA_Dataset/README.md

 If you got another more useful download resource or error in the citation, please contact me!

+For more info of this dataset please look at the publication below.

 Original link: https://people.eecs.berkeley.edu/~jhoffman/domainadapt/#datasets_code
 Publication: Boqing Gong, Yuan Shi, Fei Sha, & Grauman, K. (2012).
 Geodesic flow kernel for unsupervised domain adaptation.
 2012 IEEE Conference on Computer Vision and Pattern Recognition, 2066–2073. https://doi.org/10.1109/CVPR.2012.6247911